Monte McNair

-Monte McNair is an American sports executive who is the general manager and president of basketball operations for the Sacramento Kings.
-He was appointed to this position in September 2020, having previously spent 13 years in the Houston Rockets organization.
+Monte McNair is an American sports executive who is an advisor for the Los Angeles Clippers of the National Basketball Association (NBA).
+McNair formerly served as executive at Houston Rockets and Sacramento Kings.

 Early life and education

 McNair grew up in Oak Park, California, and attended Oak Park High School.

 McNair earned a Bachelor of Science degree in computer science from Princeton University in 2006.
 While attending college, McNair was a wide receiver on the football team.
 From 2006 to 2007, he was a sports programmer and researcher at STATS LLC.

 Career

 Houston Rockets

 In 2007, McNair joined the Houston Rockets as the basketball operations senior analyst.
 McNair was then promoted to director of basketball operations in 2013, VP of basketball operations in 2016, and assistant GM in 2018.
 While working for the Rockets team, his organization reached the NBA playoffs for eight consecutive years, including two Western Conference Finals appearances.
 Highly regarded executive Daryl Morey (who was the president of basketball operations of the Rockets at this time) said in 2018, "Monte has been absolutely critical to the success of the Rockets over his long tenure."